Skip to content

 Can You Overdose on Pristiq?

-Yes, you can overdose on Pristiq, which can be potentially life-threatening.
-Pristiq overdose can occur if you take high amounts of Pristiq dosage than the recommended or prescribed by your prescriber.
+Yes, you can overdose on Pristiq.
+A Pristiq overdose can be potentially life-threatening.
+It can occur if you take higher amounts of Pristiq dosage than the recommended or prescribed by your provider.
 The signs and symptoms of a Pristiq overdose can include dizziness, drowsiness, agitation, confusion, and persistent headaches.
-If you suspect you have overdosed on Pristiq, call 9-1-1 for an immediate medical emergency.

 What Should You Do If You Take Too Much Pristiq?